 PLEASE NOTE: Registration and orientation will take place on our North Campus for all new students.
 Academic/Department Inductions will take place in the Campus where your program is based during the academic year.

 To view the information relating to your enrolment and orientation schedule click on the link below.
 There you will find each courses specific Orientation Schedule.
 This will include important information regarding the date and times of your Orientation and programme induction.
 You can download the institute’s bus schedule for the Academic Year.
 The bus schedule can also be found in your Student Handbook & Student Wall planner which you will receive during registration.
-The bus schedule for the week of orientation & registration will be available shortly.

 Students who entered the Institute through the HEAR route are requested to attend a compulsory Orientation Programme as a condition of their offer.
 This will take place on Wednesday, 4th September 2019 from 9:00am – 11:00am in the Institutes North Campus.